Digital-Identity-Labs/ishigaki/README.md

 Ishigaki is a minimalist, Debian-based, Shibboleth IdP Docker image.
 It is maintained by [Digital Identity Ltd.](http://digitalidentity.ltd.uk/)
 Ishigaki is intended to be a solid foundation for other images but can also be used directly by mounting volumes for configuration directories.

-This image is *not* a stand-alone production-ready IdP - it's meant to be configured and then used in conjunction with other services to handle TLS, databases, LDAP, and so on.
-It's especially well suited to use with Docker Compose or Swarm, Rancher or Kubernetes.
+This image is *not* a stand-alone IdP service - it's meant to be configured and then used in conjunction with other services to handle TLS, databases, LDAP, and so on.
+It's especially well suited to use with Docker Compose or Swarm, Nomad or Kubernetes.

 ## Why use this?